 Soak lima beans in cold water overnight.
 Drain the lima beans and rinse in several changes of water to float away as many loosened shells as possible.
-Place in crockpot with 8 cups fresh water, the chopped onion, carrot, garlic and bouillon cube.
-Cover tightly and cook 18-24 hours, until beans are very tender.
-Remove from heat and let cool a little.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 What can I do with canned lima beans?